 The rules for starting and stopping Quran recitation

-• Al waqf (the pause) is a silence that occurs at the end of a word to catch your breath and continue to read.
+1. Al-Waqf (The Pause): Al-Waqf is a moment of silence that occurs at the end of a word, allowing the reader to catch their breath and seamlessly continue their reading.

-• As sakt (silence) is a slight vocal pause that lasts a little less than a waqf (a pause), the reciter does not breathe but continues reading.
+3. As-Sakt (Silence): As-Sakt is a slight vocal pause that lasts slightly less than a waqf (pause).
+During this pause, the reciter refrains from taking a breath but continues with their reading.

 1. The full stop – الْوَقْفُ التَّام